James Hoban

-Life
+Early life and education

-James Hoban was a Roman Catholic raised on Desart Court estate belonging to the Earl of Desart near Callan, County Kilkenny, Ireland.
-He worked there as a wheelwright and carpenter until his early twenties, when he was given an 'advanced student' place in the Dublin Society's Drawing School on Lower Grafton Street, Dublin.
-He studied under Thomas Ivory.
-He excelled in his studies and received the prestigious Duke of Leinster's medal for drawings of "Brackets, Stairs, and Roofs" from the Dublin Society in 1780.
-Hoban was an apprentice to Ivory, from 1779 to 1785.
+Hoban was born to Edmond and Martha (née Beaghan) Hoban in 1755, and raised a Roman Catholic on the Desart Court estate belonging to the Earl of Desart in County Kilkenny, Ireland.
+He worked there as a wheelwright and carpenter until in 1779, when he was given an advanced student place in the Dublin Society's Drawing School on Lower Grafton Street in Dublin and studied under Thomas Ivory.
+He excelled in his studies and received the prestigious Duke of Leinster's medal from the Dublin Society in November 1780 for his drawing, Brackets, Stairs, and Roofs.
+Hoban was an apprentice to Ivory from 1779 until he left to go to America, likely in 1785.

+Hoban arrived in South Carolina by April 1787, where he designed numerous buildings including the Charleston County Courthouse, which was built between 1790 and 1792 on the ruins of the former South Carolina Statehouse, which was built in 1753 and burned down in 1788.

+Career

+While apprenticed to Thomas Ivory, Hoban is recorded as working as an assistant in 1781 on the building of Newcomen Bank, a Georgian bank and residence in the centre of Dublin.

 Following the American Revolutionary War, Hoban emigrated to the United States, and established himself as an architect in Philadelphia in 1785.

-Hoban was in South Carolina by April 1787, where he designed numerous buildings including the Charleston County Courthouse (1790–92), built on the ruins of the former South Carolina Statehouse (1753, burned 1788).
-President George Washington admired Hoban's work on his Southern Tour, Washington may have met with him in Charleston in May 1791, and summoned the architect to Philadelphia, Pennsylvania (the temporary national capital) in June 1792.
+President George Washington admired Hoban's work on his Southern Tour.
+Washington met with Hoban in Charleston in May 1791, and summoned the architect to Philadelphia, then the nation's capital, in June 1792.

 In July 1792, Hoban was named winner of the design competition for the White House.
-His initial design seems to have had a 3-story facade, nine bays across (like the Charleston courthouse).
-Under Washington's influence, Hoban amended this to a 2-story facade, 11 bays across, and, at Washington's insistence, the whole presidential mansion was faced with stone.
+His initial design resembled the Charlestown Courthouse with a three-story facade and nine bays across.
+Under Washington's influence, Hoban amended it to a two-story facade, 11 bays across, and, at Washington's insistence, the whole presidential mansion was faced with stone.
 It is unclear whether any of Hoban's surviving drawings are actually from the competition.

-It is known that Hoban owned at least three slaves who were employed as carpenters in the construction of the White House.
-Their names are recorded as "Ben, Daniel, and Peter" and appear in a James Hoban slave payroll.
+Hoban owned at least three slaves who were employed as carpenters in the construction of the White House.
+Their names are recorded as "Ben, Daniel, and Peter" and appear on a Hoban payroll.

-Hoban was also one of the supervising architects who worked on the Capitol, carrying out the design of Dr. William Thornton, as well as with The Octagon House.

-Hoban lived the rest of his life in Washington, D.C., where he worked on other public buildings and government projects, including roads and bridges.
+Hoban was also one of the supervising architects who worked on the U.S. Capitol, which was designed by William Thornton, and oversaw the architecture of The Octagon House.
+Hoban lived the rest of his life in Washington, D.C., where he worked on public buildings and government projects, including roads and bridges.